-SCOOBS IN COLOMBIA – Band History
+SCOOBS IN COLOMBIA – Band History & Line-up

 Scoobs in Colombia - AKA The Scoobs, were formed in the summer of 1991 by guitarist Tony Woodley, kit drummer Gary Newland, and bass player Dave Wiseman.
 The first gig the band played was the North Tuddenham Green Fair, a weird and wonderful festival in the outback of Norfolk.
 The line up brought in lead guitarist Mark Riley and Conga player Martin Lewis.
 Much of the set played then captured the move towards the very eclectic world fusion sound the band has to this day.

 About a year after this first gig, Mark and Martin had left the band and the band were joined by Sally Theobald on vocals, Paul Kidd Stanton on Sax and Clarinet, and the young, but very enthusiastic Luc Adams on congas.
 In a drive to build up a stronger percussive edge to the set, Gary Newland swapped from kit drums to percussion, and in came Danny Sceats, a formidable and powerful kit drummer which took the band into its classic 90’s line-up.

 From the outset, and many wild and wonderful rehearsal sessions at Colchester’s Legend Studios, the band started writing its own material which reflected the diverse background influences the group had.
 Strong dance numbers such as the afro-beat style ‘Mister Mister’ and ‘African Rumba’, became gig classics, along with percussion compositions including ‘The Rainforest’, ‘Hot Turkey’ and ‘Didg Thang’.
 It was a very mixed set that had many people finding it difficult to categorise, other than it being very original, and great fun to party to – probably for the band more than anyone!